I stumbled upon a TED-Ed video with a frog puzzle:

 The probabilities corresponding to our outcome—a non-croaking frog on the stump and one croaking frog in the clearing—are in bold.
-Given that the stump frog is silent, the probability that it’s a female is 1/(1-p).
-Given that one clearing frog croaked, the probability that one of them is a female is p/2 divided by p(1-p)/2.
-The ratio is the same 1/(1-p).
-It doesn’t matter where you go for the antidote.
+Given that the stump frog is silent, the probability that it’s a female is 1/(2-p).
+Simillarly, given that one clearing frog croaked, the probability that one of them is a female is 1/(2-p).
+The probabilities are the same: it doesn’t matter where you go for the antidote.

 The TED-Ed’s puzzle makes the same mistake that is common in the two-children puzzles.
 I don’t want to repeat their incorrect solution.
 The TED-Ed’s frog puzzle is wrong.